IntroductionMissing layer

 What is missing today

-Most projects still run revenue in ways that are hard to finance:
+Most onchain revenue still sits in setups that are hard to lend against:

 What attn adds

-This shifts the model from discretionary repayment to serviced repayment.
+This shifts the model from manual repayment to serviced repayment.

 30-second example